The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Conclusion Limitations

 \section{Conclusion \& Limitations}

-Our results suggest that, in encoder--decoder arithmetic models, learned representations can substantially outrun behavior.
-In one-step Collatz prediction, the encoder rapidly acquires task-relevant arithmetic structure, but the decoder remains the dominant bottleneck for turning that structure into correct outputs.
-Numeral base then acts as an inductive bias on this bottleneck by controlling how much local digit structure the decoder can exploit.
-Together, these findings argue that delayed generalization is not only a story about what a model has learned internally, but also about whether its output pathway can use that knowledge efficiently.
+In encoder--decoder arithmetic models, learned representations can outrun behavior.
+The encoder acquires task-relevant arithmetic structure early, while the decoder remains the dominant bottleneck for turning it into correct outputs.
+Numeral base sets how much local digit structure that decoder can exploit.
+The delay therefore lies partly in the output pathway, where structure can be present while the decoder that reads it out lags behind.

-Despite these promising results, the present evidence comes from a deliberately controlled regime.
-We focus on one task, one architectural family, and exact sequence-level accuracy, which makes cross-base comparisons partly sensitive to output length.
-In addition, our cross-task transfer result is best interpreted as evidence for format-tied representations in this setting, not as a universal failure of arithmetic abstraction.
-Extending these analyses to larger models, alternative architectures, and format-matched tasks is an important next step.